torchbox/trafficserver-ingress-controller/README.md

 Apache Traffic Server ingress controller for Kubernetes
 =======================================================

+**THIS SOFTWARE IS UNMAINTAINED**.
+This old implementation of the TS ingress controller is deprecated.
+It has several outstanding bugs, many missing features, and will not receive any further updates.
+Please see https://github.com/torchbox/k8s-ts-ingress for a newer, actively developed version of the TS ingress controller.

+---

 This is a Kubernetes ingress controller using Apache Traffic Server.
 It uses [our Docker image](https://github.com/torchbox/docker-trafficserver) of Traffic Server 7.0.